81st Training Wing: United States Air Forces in Europe

 On 8 July 1958 Bentwaters was operated as "twin base" with RAF Woodbridge and as a single unit under the newly designated 81st Tactical Fighter Wing.
-Along with the 91st and 92d Tactical Fighter Squadrons, the 78th Tactical Fighter Squadron was transferred from RAF Shepherds Grove when the USAF returned Shepherds Grove to the Ministry of Defense.
+Along with the 91st and 92d Tactical Fighter Squadrons, the 78th Tactical Fighter Squadron was transferred from RAF Shepherds Grove when the USAF returned Shepherds Grove to the Ministry of Defence.
 The 78th TFS operated from Woodbrige, while the 91st and 92d squadrons operated from Bentwaters.

 Beginning in the fall of 1958, the 81st TFW was reequipped with the McDonnell F-101 Voodoo.
 The F-101 was configured as a fighter bomber, intended to carry a single nuclear weapon for use against battlefield targets such as airfields.
 The Voodos were equipped with Low Angle Drogued Delivery and Low Altitude Bombing System equipment for its primary mission of delivering nuclear weapons at extremely low altitudes.
 Pilots were trained for one-way missions into Soviet territory to increase effective range at some cost in negating pilot recovery.

 In November 1965, the 81st received McDonnell F-4 Phantom IIs to replace the Voodoos.
 Initially receiving the F-4C this was later upgraded to the more capable F-4D during late 1972 and 1973.

 The 81st began conversion to the Fairchild Republic A-10 Thunderbolt II in June 1979.
 The A-10 being a single-seat, twin-engine jet aircraft designed to provide close air support (CAS) of ground forces by attacking tanks, armored vehicles, and other ground targets.
 With the A-10, the wing's mission changed to close air support and battlefield air interdiction in support of NATO ground forces.

 This arrangement continued until June 1988 when the 10th Tactical Reconnaissance Wing at RAF Alconbury became a Tactical Fighter Wing, and two of the 81st TFW squadrons, the 509th and 511th Tactical Fighter Squadrons were transferred there on 1 June and 1 September, respectively.
 With the transfer of the A-10s to Alconbury, the 527th Aggressor Squadron was transferred to Bentwaters.
 The mission of the 527th was to provide dissimilar air combat training for NATO pilots, using Soviet tactics.
 The squadron flew the Northrop F-5 Freedom Fighter at Alconbury, however after 12 years of intense flying, by 1988 the fleet of aggressor F-5Es was getting rather worn out as a result of sustained exposure to the rigors of air combat maneuvering.
 It was decided to re-equip the squadron with General Dynamics F-16C Fighting Falcons when the squadron was assigned to Bentwaters.